sadasant/testGithubApp/README.md

 Besides being useful for end users, I made this repo as a template for me (and possibly others) to work with any form or shape of Github App!
 Here's why I think this:

 **The main features as a Github App boilerplate:**
 - The folder structure is such that you can grow in size on your terms!
-We'll elaborate more on the following bullet points, but you can also read more on our [Design Decisions](#design-decisions).
+We'll elaborate more on the following bullet points.
 - The main index file automatically recognizes what events you want to subscribe to, based on the event folders you have in `events`.
 For example: Right now, we're subscribing to the `check_suite` and `pull_request` events.
 If you want to add listeners for other events, you would only need to add folders with the name of these events, with folders named to highlight the functionality of your listener.
 The index file will run all the different `<event>/<functionality>/index.js` you have!
 - We have a `ci` folder aiming to contain all the functionalities needed to work with the different CI providers.
 We currently only work with CircleCI, but the functions in `ci/circleci` should show a decent approach for what is needed to work with any other CI.
 - We have a function called `prettyPlease` in the `prettifiers` folder, that allows you to build file formatters by creating new folders in `prettifiers` with an `index.js` that exposes two functions: `validate` and `prettify`, where `validate` deals with checking wether the output should be prettified or not.
 These file formatters matter because the CI providers provide raw outputs of why each of their build steps failed, and this output can be too verbose for developers to identify where the problems are.
 Right now, we have only one prettifier that works with Jest, but it should work as the scaffoldings for building more.
 The idea with `prettyPlease` is that it will try to format a specific output, and return the original output as is if nothing matches.